syncfusion-content/javascript-docs/js/PivotClient/How-To.md

 {% endhighlight %}

-### Value Cell Hyperlink click
+### Triggering event on value cell click
-The [`valueCellHyperlinkClick`](../api/ejpivotclient#events:valuecellhyperlinkclick) event is triggered on clicking any value cell in pivot grid.
+The [`valueCellHyperlinkClick`](../api/ejpivotclient#events:valuecellhyperlinkclick) event is triggered when you click any value cell in the pivot grid.

 {% highlight html %}